Neil Pierre

-Neil Pierre (born October 19, 2007) is an American soccer player who plays for Major League Soccer club Philadelphia Union.
+Neil Pierre (born October 19, 2007) is an American professional soccer player who plays as a center-back for Major League Soccer club Philadelphia Union and the United States national team.
+A physically imposing and athletic, ball-playing defender, he has been praised for combining exceptional size with speed, defensive strength, passing ability and has been described as perhaps the best center-back prospect in Union history.

 Early life

-Pierre was born in Harrisburg, Pennsylvania, and raised in Lebanon, Pennsylvania, before moving to Blue Bell, Pennsylvania, as his brother had joined the Philadelphia Union Academy.
+Pierre was born in Harrisburg, Pennsylvania, to Haitian parents, and raised in Lebanon, Pennsylvania, before moving to Blue Bell, Pennsylvania, as his brother had joined the Philadelphia Union Academy.
 He later joined the Philadelphia Union Academy himself.
 In June 2023, he was named to the MLS Next All-Star Game.

 Club career

 In July 2023, Pierre signed a professional contract with Philadelphia Union II in MLS Next Pro.
-He made his debut on July 23, 2023, in a 6-2 victory over Columbus Crew 2.
+He made his debut on July 23, 2023, in a 6–2 victory over Columbus Crew 2.
 On August 19, 2023, he scored his first goal in a loss against Huntsville City FC.
 In February 2025, Pierre signed a homegrown player contract with the Philadelphia Union first team, through the 2028 season, with an option for 2029, as an off-roster player for the 2025 season.
 He signed a short-term loan with the first team in February 2025.
-He signed additional short-term loans in April and June.
+He signed additional short-term loans throughout the season.
+He made his MLS debut on September 13, 2025 against the Vancouver Whitecaps FC.
+For the 2025 season, he was named the MLS Next Pro Defender of the Year.

+In January 2026, Pierre joined Danish 1st Division club Lyngby on a 6-months loan deal.